GPT-5.4 Computer Use Review — Worth It in 2026?

 OpenAI Shipped Something Actually Wild Yesterday

 Not "different" in the usual Silicon Valley way where every product launch is supposedly revolutionary.
 Actually different.
 For the first time, an OpenAI model can control your desktop.
 Open apps.
 Click buttons.
-Navigate between programs.
+Switch between programs.
 Like a person sitting at your computer, except it doesn't need coffee breaks.

 The release came with three flavors: regular GPT-5.4, GPT-5.4 Thinking (for reasoning-heavy tasks), and GPT-5.4 Pro (the most powerful, expensive one).
 Plus a 1 million token context window in the API — OpenAI's biggest ever.